8 BEAUTIFUL AUSTRALIAN HONEYMOON IDEAS

 - Emu Walk Apartments – If you prefer to self-cater

-You might not think of Darwin as one of the best honeymoon destinations in Australia, but it has a lot to offer intrepid newlyweds.
+You might not think of Darwin as one of the best Australian honeymoon spots, but it has a lot to offer intrepid newlyweds.
 Darwin is warm and tropical and surrounded by some of the most stunning natural landscapes you’ll ever see, a lot of it at Kakadu.
 There are also pristine beaches and romantic restaurants everywhere.

 This part of Australia only has two seasons, the wet and the dry season.
 During the wet season, a lot of Kakadu will be inaccessible, so look at other honeymoon locations in Australia between November and April.

 Start out in Darwin and make sure that you:

 - Take a sunset cruise along the harbour for a great meal in a romantic atmosphere

 - Take a day trip and cultural tour of the Tiwi Islands

 - Grab a delicious meal at the Mindil Beach Sunset Markets and eat it on the beach

 For anyone looking for wildlife honeymoons, you can take a day trip out to Kakadu or stay a few nights in on an overnight outback luxury glamping stay.